 There’s Many Reasons Why We Can’t Wait To Diving Again

 Scuba diving is a lot more than just getting wet.
-It’s been 9 weeks now that we’ve been unable to go diving and although we understand why, that doesn’t make it any less frustrating.
+It’s been 9 weeks now that we’ve been unable to go diving.
+Although we understand why, that doesn’t make it any less frustrating.
 There’s many reasons that so many decide to take up scuba diving and continue to do so for the rest of their lives.
 We asked our staff and some of our guests what they get out of diving and here’s what we’ve come up with.

 Obvious we know but it really is so different from what we see on land.
 The colours and sheer amount of life can be a sensory overload but it’s the behaviour and interactions that stand out.
 Marine animals tend to completely ignore you.
 Not great for those with fragile egos but it allows us to see the wildlife go about their normal daily business.